 Jamie a 32-year-old mum had just given birth to her first baby 6 weeks prior.

-Since she was a child, Jamie had suffered with bouts of constipation and straining and when she danced or ran she would occasionally leak urine.
+Since she was a child, Jamie had suffered from bouts of constipation and straining and when she danced or ran she would occasionally leak urine.

 She thought nothing of it originally but with her constipation and most especially after the birth of her first child things got a lot worse.

-Jamie would leak urine with coughing, sneezing and even with laughing!
-She was soo embarrassed she couldn’t even laugh without crossing her legs and tried her best to apply pressure between her legs to avoid having an accident.
+Jamie would leak urine with coughing, sneezing and even laughing!
+She was so embarrassed she couldn’t even laugh without crossing her legs and tried her best to apply pressure between her legs to avoid having an accident.

 Her bladder was controlling what she could and couldn’t do – it became increasingly difficult to hold on whilst she was breastfeeding; so she resorted to breastfeeding her baby whilst sitting on the toilet “just in case” or wearing a pad whenever she went out.